-Settings
+4 Settings

-From the Settings screen you can access four main sub-settings: Custom options, Image Info, Date & Time and System status by turning the front control wheel.
-From each of these four sub-settings you can access further screens.
-Custom options has more than 25 screens, Image Info has two more screens each with more choices, Date & Time has one more screen and System status has two more screens.
+From the Settings screen you can access three main sub-settings: Custom options, Image Info and System status by turning the front control wheel.
+From each of these three sub-settings you can access further screens.
+Custom options has 32 screens, Image info has two more screens each with more choices and System status has two more screens.
 Look at the main menu chart to get an idea of where all the options are on the menu tree